 Note 3 – Ancient sands>

-The landlocked lake steadily fills with sediment and plant material from the surrounding hills.
-Accommodatingly the lake bottom slowly subsides creating a shallow swampy environment that continues for millions of years resulting in sandstone and mudstone deposits of over 1,000 metres deep in some places.
+The landlocked lakes steadily filled with sediment and plant material from the surrounding hills.
+Accommodatingly the lake bottom slowly subsides creating a shallow swampy environment that continued for millions of years resulting in sandstone and mudstone deposits of over 1,000 metres thick in some places.
 Note 4 - Barrabool Hills sandstone>

-Our time machine carries us forward to 85Ma ago and now the super continent of Gondwana is showing signs of breaking up.
+Our time machine carries us forward to 85Ma ago and now the super continent of Gondwana is breaking apart.
 Australia is beginning to split away from Antarctica, the beginning of a long process that takes another 55Ma.
-Eventually Australia drifts free and begins its slow passage north toward the equator and a warmer dryer climate at the dizzying speed of 6cm/year.
+Eventually Australia drifts free and begins a slow passage north toward the equator and a warmer a dryer climate at about 1 cm/year gradually accelerating to its present dizzying speed of 6cm/year.

-About 35Ma, before Australia brakes free, an immense comet estimated to be 10 km wide hits planet earth near the Gulf of Mexico.
-It is thought that its impact would have released an amount of energy equivalent to more than a billion Hiroshima bombs.
+About 35Ma, an immense comet, estimated to be 10 km wide, hit planet earth near the Gulf of Mexico.
+It is thought that its impact would have been equivalent a billion Hiroshima bombs.

-After this life on earth is changed forever and planet earth experiences a mass extinction of three quarters of all its plants and animals.
-The era of dinosaurs comes to an end and the era of mammals begins.
+This comet changed life on earth forever and caused a mass extinction of three quarters of all plants and animals.
+Dramatically this comet brought to an end the era of the dinosaurs and the era of the mammal began.

 and the birth of the Barrabool Hills (added 7/8/17)

-As time travelers we discover that as Australia drifts north its climate gradually warms and dries.
-During this journey Australia experiences ice ages and a two hundred year drought.
-Eventually the seasons also change from endless mild summers and dark freezing winters to warm summers and mild winters with transitional seasons in between.
-Australia’s unique flora and fauna begins to emerge, adapt and evolve.
-It is around this time that the Barrabool Hills is born.
+As time travelers we discover that as Australia drifted north its climate gradually warmed and dried.
+Australia experienced ice ages and a two hundred year drought.
+Eventually the seasons also changed from endless mild summers and dark freezing winters to the warm summers and mild winters with the transitional seasons in between that we know today.
+Australia’s unique flora and fauna began to emerge, adapt and evolve.
+It was around this time that the Barrabool Hills were born.

-Our time machine arrives at 30 Ma ago and we feel the earth shake violently as we experience the first of a long series of huge earthquakes that lift the ancient freshwater lakes above the surrounding area.
+Our time machine arrives at 30 Ma ago and we feel the earth shake violently.
+We're experiencing the first of a long period of earthquakes that lifts the ancient freshwater lakes of Gondwana above the surrounding area.

 These powerful earthquakes slide along fault lines in the sandstone and evidence of these faults can be seen today as steep hills at the southern edge of the Barrabool Hills running from Pollocksford to Ceres Bridge (the Barrabool fault) and Queens Park to Newtown (the Newtown fault).
 These faults have remained active to modern times and bit by bit the Barrabool Hills has been lifted more than 90 meters above the Geelong coastline.

-While the Barrabool Hills is being raised above the surrounding plains by regular earthquakes, its deep sandstone is being sculpted by extreme weather including an ice age that begins 2.4Ma ago.
-At this time the earth’s climate becomes very cold and glaciers cover parts of southern Victoria.
+While the Barrabool Hills was being raised above the surrounding plains by regular earthquakes, its deep sandstone was being sculpted by extreme weather, including an ice age that begins 2.4Ma ago.
+At this time the earth’s climate became very cold and glaciers covered parts of southern Victoria.

-Also during this time the night skies become a spectacular sound and light display as volcanoes erupt and shimmering hot lave flows out over the plains and fills river valleys shifting and blocking rivers creating inland many lakes.
-This continues throughout most of southern Victoria until a few thousand years ago, but it has very little effect on the Barrabool Hills that now stands high above the lava covered plains to the west.
+During this time, the night skies became a spectacular sound and light display as volcanoes erupted and shimmering hot lave flowed over the plains, filling river valleys.
+The lava blocks and moves rivers, creating many inland lakes.
+Volcanic eruptions continue throughout most of southern Victoria until a few thousand years ago, but it has very little effect on the Barrabool Hills that have been lifted high above the lava covered plains to the west.

-Its 8,000 years ago and our time machine is just ticking over, allowing us to watch the Barrabool Hills slowly wear down.
-This is a warmer wetter period and small creeks rush down the slopes after heavy rains and erode the ancient time hardened sands, carrying them north to the Barwon River.
+It is 8,000 years ago and our time machine is just ticking over, allowing us to watch the Barrabool Hills slowly wear-down.
+This is a warmer, wetter period and small creeks rush down the slopes after heavy rains, eroding the ancient time hardened sands, carrying them north to the Barwon River.
 Once part of the Barrabool Hills, the Barwon River was pushed to the north as the hills rose.

-Regular upward fault movement of the Barrabool Hills keeps the creeks energised, enabling them to cut deep into the hard sandstone.
-Gradually over time the undulating hills and the fertile valleys that we admire today begin to assume their familiar character.
+Regular upward fault movement of the Barrabool Hills energises the creeks, which cut deep into the sandstone.
+Gradually over time the undulating hills and the fertile valleys that we admire today assume their familiar character.

 From freshwater lakes to abrupt hills, from sandy aquatic deltas to deep hard sandstone, these remarkable changes took tens of millions of years.
-Impassively and gradually, like an immense rudderless ocean liner, the great continent of Australia journeyed from the Antarctic Circle to the equator, a passage that caused Australia’s climate to change very slowly and steadily but radically.
+Impassively and gradually, like an immense rudderless ark, the great continent of Australia journeyed from the Antarctic Circle to the equator, a passage that caused Australia’s climate to change slowly but radically.

-The Barrabool Hill’s lush towering conifer and gingko rainforest in a protected swampland has gone forever.
-It has given way to temperate grassy eucalypt and casuarina woodlands that have adapted well to exposure to strong winds, dry hot summers and mild winters.
+The Barrabool Hill’s lush towering conifer and gingko rainforests in a protected swampland have gone forever.
+It has given way to temperate grassy eucalypt and casuarina woodlands that have adapted well to strong winds, dry hot summers and mild winters.

 The plants of Guandwana have been replaced with a hardier mix of plants that is unique to the Barrabool Hills.

-How these modern plants have evolved and were modified by the first Australians who arrived over 50 thousand years ago will be explored in the next blog.
+How these modern plants have evolved and how they were modified by the first Australians, who arrived over 60 thousand years ago, will be explored in the next blog.